Types of Annual Flowers List with Pictures

 It is never recommended to start annuals in the winter as their lifespan doesn’t promote winter growth.

 C. Spring Planting

 The vast majority of your gardening with annuals will be done in the spring.
-You should be aware of the zone you are located in as well as the types of annuals you are planning to grow.
+You should be aware of the zone you have located in as well as the types of annuals you are planning to grow.
 You also need to be mindful of your location’s freeze date.

 The freeze date is the date of the average last freeze of your area.
-As annuals don’t do well in freezing temperatures, you don’t want to plant them and begin their life cycle only to have them killed by a late season freeze.
+As annuals don’t do well in freezing temperatures, you don’t want to plant them and begin their life cycle only to have them killed by a late-season freeze.